 Today’s Gay Wisdom

-In celebration of the births of the inimitable Dorothy Parker and the brilliant Annie Proulx…the sheer pleasure of the short story.
+In celebration of the births this week of the inimitable Dorothy Parker and the brilliant Annie Proulx…the sheer pleasure of the short story.

 …and who hasn’t been here?